Adwings27/LTspice_Lab/README.md

 ![image](https://github.com/user-attachments/assets/b26e13fb-57be-4522-8e21-9b4730448512)

-The Graph beow represents the VTC Curve and the value of the vin is selected as 0.7V as it is present in the saturation region of the VTC Curve
+The Graph below represents the VTC Curve and the value of the vin is selected as 0.7V as it is present in the saturation region of the VTC Curve

 ![image](https://github.com/user-attachments/assets/fdf95436-c71a-4046-bcca-ddba2ffd6523)